top of page

 Changes in temperature and humidity, accidental damage, rodent damage and all kinds of other factors can erode the efficiency of your home’s wiring infrastructure as the years go by.
 Deteriorating cables may become susceptible to breaks which may result in dangerous arcing.
 Not only is this a fire hazard, but it’s also a major cause of wasted electrical energy.

-New wiring is inherently more efficient than old legacy wiring.
+New wiring is inherently more efficient than old wiring.
 Especially if you live in a property with aluminium wiring instead of copper.
-Aluminium expands as it gets hotter, making these legacy wiring systems more vulnerable to breaks.
+Aluminium expands as it gets hotter, making these wiring systems more vulnerable to breaks.

 A full rewire includes a new consumer unit

 When you rewire your home fully, the attending electrician will also replace your consumer unit.
 New consumer units are metal-clad, and significantly reduce your home’s risk of an electrical fire.
-Your new consumer unit is also much more energy-efficient, resulting in decades of further savings on your energy bills.

 Rewiring can also add value to your home